-As a result, employee development seems like a far-fetched idea right now and most of you might have put it on hold.
-But it should never go out of your sight.
+As a result, employee development might seem like a far-fetched idea but it should never go out of your sight.

 At this juncture, one on one meetings can help you reach out to your employees virtually and support them in developing themselves .